nhm-herpetology/genomic-disparity/README.md

 ![Genomic-disparity](https://github.com/nhm-herpetology/Genomic-disparity/blob/main/Genomic-disparity.jpg)

+## A discovery tool for use with high-quality chromosome level genome assemblies

 Genomic architecture has played a key role in the evolution of biodiversity.
 Structural comparisons of genome sequences have informed the study of supergenes, sex chromosomes, and some of the earliest divergences in the tree of life. **Genomic disparity analysis** is a computationally non-intensive approach, based on geometric morphometrics, that captures disparity scores across conserved chromosomal regions using single-copy, conserved sequences as landmarks.
 The method allows users to visualize structural variation in multivariate space using PCA for many species or individuals at the same time.

 >Citation: